ioBroker/ioBroker.docs/docs/en/install/linux.md

     ``npm -v``

-only if **ALL** these commands do not produce a result (i.e. no longer display the version number) continue with step 4 of this section, otherwise, or if the version does not correspond to the one you want, do the following beforehand:
+only if **ALL** these commands do not produce a result (i.e. no longer display the version number) continue with step 4 of this section, otherwise, or if the version does not correspond to the desired one, do the following beforehand:

 3. Uninstall the existing node & node.js versions